8 mass vaccination events planned for rural Lowcountry communities

 “I remember when we started the testing and The Governor’s office made an announcement at the very site we started testing,” said Clyburn.
 “And I ask him, how are they going to get there?
 Why don’t we use mobile units?
 Take the test out in these communities where people are.
 All of a sudden a light went off and that’s what they did.”

 Now those mobile units are being mobilized again.
-8 different testing sites over a three week period.
+Eight different testing sites over a three week period.

 The hope is if you bring the vaccines to them, and educate the community, some of the questions about the vaccines, and who is delivering them, may go away.